Froukje de Both: Career

-In 2011, she appeared in the television game show De Jongens tegen de Meisjes.
+In 2011, De Both appeared in the television game show De Jongens tegen de Meisjes.
 She also appeared on several occasions in the television game show Ik hou van Holland.

-In 2015, she was one of the presenters of Wie doet de afwas?, together with Angela Groothuizen and Nance Coolen.
-The show served as replacement for Goede tijden, slechte tijden during its annual break in the summer months.
+In 2015, De Both was one of the presenters of Wie doet de afwas?, together with Angela Groothuizen and Nance Coolen.
+The show served as replacement for the soap opera Goede tijden, slechte tijden during its annual break in the summer months.
 This was also the case for the television show Ik kom bij je eten which she presented from 2009 till 2012.